Skip to Main Content

 What's the best season for wildlife filming?

+Here is what we have to work with.
 Timing depends on target species—the dry season (June to October) is ideal for Pantanal jaguar filming and Amazon river wildlife, humpback whales arrive off Abrolhos from July to November, and sea turtle nesting peaks between November and March.
 We advise on seasonal windows.

 Planning Wildlife Filming?